 "If a fabric is natural, does that automatically make it sustainable (or even ethical)?"

 Here, we answer those very questions and list out key concerns associated with some of the most popular fabrics in modern fashion.
-We've also offered sustainable alternatives worth seeking out the next time you find yourself in need of a bit of retail therapy.
+What's more, we've offered sustainable alternatives worth embracing, too.
+Give the below article a read and keep these facts in mind the next time you find yourself in need of a bit of retail therapy.

 WHAT TO AVOID